celo-org/gitcoin/.github/ISSUE_TEMPLATE/issue-template.md

 [comment]: # List the token type (ETH/ERC-20) and amount.

 ### Challenge Description
 [comment]: # Be as descriptive as possible about what you want to see built.
-Challenges should be useful for your organization, but open-ended enough to allow for creativity from hackers.
+Challenges should be useful to Celo, but open-ended enough to allow for creativity from hackers.

 ### Submission Requirements
 [comment]: # What constitutes a valid submission to win the prize?
 Would you like a demo included in the submission (Strongly Recommended)?.
 What will help you determine whether a submission passed a threshold of acceptable quality?
 Please include any relevant code contribution guidelines/standards, etc.

+### Time Expectation

+### Resources

 ### Judging Criteria
-[comment]: # How will the sponsor ultimately decide the winner/winners from all valid submissions?
+[comment]: # How will we ultimately decide the winner/winners from all valid submissions?
 First valid submission received?
 Best submission meeting some criteria by the deadline?
+Typically PR merge

 ### Winner Announcement Date
-[comment]: # Please plan to have judges from your organization (or others you choose) review the submissions as early as possible after the hackathon ends (or immediately upon submission, if you set your submission deadline up to be first-to-submit) to ensure prompt winner announcement and payout.
+[comment]: # We review the submissions as early as possible (sometimes immediately upon submission) to ensure prompt winner announcement and payout.